-Freight claims are the rightful demand of a shipper against a carrier concerning the damage of goods shipped.
-While the claimant looks forward to receiving compensation for the damaged goods, it can often be a complicated process requiring dozens of communications and individual activities.
-Freight claims data offers additional benefits.
+Freight claims are the rightful demand of a shipper against a carrier concerning the loss or damage of goods shipped.
+Beyond recovering the value of a lost or damaged shipment, freight claims data offers additional benefits.

-But first, it’s essential to know what’s necessary and have a few steps to maximize freight claims’ data use and value.
+Let’s examine a few steps to maximize freight claims data use and value.

 Connect With an Integrated Solution That Makes Freight claims Data Readily Accessible

 The integration uses an open-source API to track data, and according to 3PL Perspectives magazine, it’s rapidly becoming the dominant way shippers and carriers apply technology.

 “Applying programming interfaces (API) has gained tremendous popularity to their flexibility, scalability, and speed.
 For the logistics industry, API technology offers real-time, two-way connectivity and communication, which is a game-changer for an industry whose strength relies on accurate, insightful, and actionable data.”

-Of course, an API on its own does little good if the information is not readily accessible, which is where the next best practice comes into play.
+Of course, an API on its own does little good if the information is not readily accessible.

-Leverage Software-as-a-Service (SaaS) Platforms to Enable Remote Freight Claims Data Management
+Leverage Software-as-a-Service Platforms to Enable Freight Claims Data Management

 Validate Claims Data Accuracy With Data Normalization Protocols